maniartech/x/calc/docs/Cosh.md

 # calc.Cosh

-Cosh function returns hyperbolic cosine of a number.
+Cosh function calculates the hyperbolic cosine of a number and returns an angle in the radian.

 ## Syntax